davidB/yascaladt-doc/Readme.markdown

 Others :

 * As you understand, I tried (IDEA) and used several environments (at least 3 month each full time) and was satisfy by none for daily job (with released scala version).
 2 years ago I create ScalaMiniIDE as a temporary solution, waiting the "Work In Progress" on the eclipse and netbeans.
-So I start create my own (in eclipse, because I prefer eclipse for java mater of taste) => I start learning own to create eclipse plugins
+So I start create my own (in eclipse, because I prefer eclipse for java mater of taste) => I start learning how to create eclipse plugins
 * May be part of the plugin will become "commercial" (=> current code is closed).
 * having a visual client for sts (scala-tools-server, an other experimental project)